react-auth-kit/react-auth-kit/docs/installation.md

 ---
 title: Installation
-description: Installation of React Auth Kit in your Project
+description: Download and Installation of React Auth Kit in your Project
 ---

 # Installation